kconteh1/kconteh1/README.md

 - SOTI MobiControl 15 Complete Series - SOTI Academy
 - Introduction to AI Skills for Nonprofit - Microsoft Learn
 - Automox Level I Essentials - Automox University

 ---

+## Volunteering

+**IT Overview Facilitator**
+- Take Your Kids to Work Day (Ventura Foods, Nov 2025)

+**IT Overview Facilitator**
+*Take Your Kids to Work Day (Ventura Foods, Nov 2024)*
+The Ventura Foods Toronto Plant hosted its 3rd annual “Take Your Kids to Work Day”.
+Students had the opportunity to explore key areas of our daily operations, including the Warehouse, Maintenance, Production, and Information Technology.
+I had the pleasure of guiding them through an overview of our Information Technology department, highlighting my day-to-day duties and responsibilities within IT operations.
+The session provided students with insight into how technology supports and drives efficiency across the plant’s business processes, from system maintenance and user support to network infrastructure and data security.

+**Open House Tour Ambassador**
+- Seneca Fall Open House (Seneca College, Nov 2019)
+Seneca's Fall Open House 2019 - I enthusiastically undertook the responsibility of guiding attendees on an extensive tour of our campus, providing them with an immersive experience of our state-of-the-art classrooms, well-equipped laboratories, and diverse student facilities, thereby allowing them to truly embrace the vibrant campus life Seneca College has to offer.

+---